-- when it would be acceptable for you to leave? - Is the resident sleeping through most of your visit?
+• Is the resident sleeping through most of your visit?

 If you answered yes to any of these questions, you are not alone.
-Successful visiting is an art, and it takes planning, effort and energy to turn a visit from just spending time into being special.
+Successful visiting is an art, and it takes a certain amount of planning, effort and energy to turn a visit from just spending time into being special.